bscotch/stitch/README.md

 + Minimize the number of global identifiers (scripts, global functions, global variables, and all assets).
   Everything that can be globally referenced carries a risk of having a name conflict.
-+ To help with the prior goal, use structs to bundle functions and variables together.
++ Use structs to bundle functions and variables together, creating a basic namespace.
-  The struct then acts like a namespace.
-Unfortunately GameMaker does not have good Intellisense for function inside of structs, so this might do more harm than good (you can use the alternative, unofficial editor [GMEdit](https://yellowafterlife.itch.io/gmedit) to get better Intellisense).
+  Unfortunately GameMaker does not have good Intellisense for functions inside of structs, so this might not ideal (you can use the alternative, unofficial editor [GMEdit](https://yellowafterlife.itch.io/gmedit) to get better Intellisense).
 + Name your global entities in a way that will make them very likely to be unique.
-  Prefixing all global entities with a short module identifier creates a simple namespacing mechanism, and will also group them together in Intellisense hints and search results.
+  Prefixing all global entities with a short project identifier creates a simple namespacing mechanism, and will also group related things together in Intellisense hints and search results.

-#### Module Import Notes <a id="modules-notes"></a>

-+ **All data is overwritten** in the target for module assets.
-Any changes you've made that aren't also in the source module will be lost forever.
-The exception to this is Texture and Audio Group membership when you use Stitch's system to manage those.
-+ Only **resources** (e.g. sprites, objects, scripts, etc. -- the things in the IDE's resource tree) and **Included Files** are importable as modules.
-+ Module assets in the target that are *not* in the source are moved to a folder called "MODULE_CONFLICTS".
-This prevents data loss.
-This behavior can be changed with the `doNotMoveConflicting` programmatic option or the `--do-not-move-conflicting` CLI flag.
-+ GameMaker Studio does not have a concept of *namespacing*, so it is easy to end up with conflicting asset names between the source and target.
-By default an error is thrown in this case (leading to an incomplete merge) so that you can manually resolve the conflict.
-You can can this behavior using the `onClobber` programmatic option or the `--on-clobber` CLI option, setting the value to `overwrite` (to keep the source version) or `skip` (to keep the target version).
-+ Failed imports may result in broken projects.
-Failures result from conflicts between the source and target, in particular when a resource in each has the same name but different type, or is in a different module.

 ### Create Assets <a id="import-asset"></a>